zSnout/v8/src/content/ithkuil/98-corrections.md

    actions as most other soldiers.
 5. Put back most of the C<sub>A</sub> — Configuration chapter, which has been missing for a while.
+6. Fixed roots in section 04; the root `ňs` was incorrectly used when it should be `nš`.

 </div>